-If you’re doing everything right with your shaving routine, then you won’t have any difficulties getting a smooth result.
-However, dermatologists say that acne and razor bumps may come from not knowing when to time this part of your routine.
+There’s a lot to know about men’s shaving.
+If you’re doing everything right with your shave routine, then you’ll get a smooth result.
+However, dermatologists say that acne and razor bumps come from a poor shaving.
 So when do you exfoliate before or after shaving?

 Dermatologists recommend that you start exfoliating at least 1 to 2 times weekly, but if you also shave daily, exfoliation is an important step for skin care that you don’t want to miss.
 Here’s what the experts say you should do to avoid ingrown hairs and pimples after shaving.

 Exfoliants moisturize and cleanse better than regular bar soap.
 If you want healthier skin when shaving, checkout the Best Exfoliants now.

 The recommended time to exfoliate is before you shave, as it has many benefits for your skin like less irritation and ingrown hairs.
 The best exfoliators remove dead skin cells, dirt, and oil from your top epidermis layer, leaving your skin clean and pores unclogged.

 By shaving before you exfoliate, you actually prepare your hair by lifting it up slightly to be removed by your razor, making it easier to capture the hair for a closer shave.

 Additionally, when you exfoliate pre-shave, your shaving cream or shave butter can absorb into your skin and provide smooth protection against razor burn and bumps.

 Splash your face with warm water before you exfoliate to open up your pores, then use cold water post shave to close your pores or pick a top after shave for more moisture and protection.

 If questioning whether you can shave and exfoliate the same day, you absolutely can.
 You should exfoliate one to two times a week before you shave for smoother, brighter skin.